thoughtram/blog/_posts/2015-07-07-service-vs-factory-once-and-for-all.md

 Hoppla, so what now?
 We just realised that, depending on how we write our services, there's no difference between the two at all anymore.
 The big question remains: Which one should we use?

-## Prefer services over factories where possible
+## Services allow us to use ES6 classes

 Of course, writing services in that way is kind of contra productive, since it's called as a constructor function, so it should also be used like one.
 Is there any advantage over the other at all then?
 Yes, there is.
-It turns out that it's actually better to use services where possible.
+It turns out that it's actually better to use services where possible, when it comes to migrating to ES6.
 The reason for that is simply that a service is a constructor function and a factory is not.
 Working with constructor functions in ES5 allows us to easily use ES6 classes when we migrate to ES6.

 For example, we can take our code and rewrite it in ES6 like this: